CallumM1999/Eleganta/README.md

 - [What I learned](#What-I-learned)

 ## About
 Eleganta is a simple PHP MVC framework.
 Eleganta also comes with a custom templating engine to make building pages easier.

-Eleganta was creating as a learning exercise.
-I first learned PHP from this [Object Oriented PHP](https://www.udemy.com/course/object-oriented-php-mvc/) Course.
+I built Eleganta as a learning exercise.
+I first learned PHP from an [Object Oriented PHP Course](https://www.udemy.com/course/object-oriented-php-mvc/).
 During the course, I build a PHP framework.
-I wanted to improve the framework, as well as consolidate what I learned in the course.

-Link to project built with framework.
+Elegenta is based on what I learned, but added some improvements.

+[Kort](https://github.com/thecallum/kort) is a project that I build using the framework.

 ## Features